 Invasive Plant Patrollers start out at the Lake Stewards of Maine’s Introductory Invasive Plant Patrol training workshops.
 Below are instructions and field sheets used by Invasive Plant Patrol monitors.

 The goal of the IPP Certification Program is to encourage and support individual and group commitment to annual collection and submission of invasive aquatic plant screening survey data.
-To become a Certified Plant Patroller you must have participated in at least one Introductory IPP workshop (or equivalent training), complete the questionnaire (only the portions that apply) and sign the statement of commitment.
-The LSM will provide all certified patrollers with standardized field sheets and an ID card.
+To become a Certified Plant Patroller you must have participated in at least one Introductory IPP workshop (or equivalent training), complete a print-off version or a fillable version of the questionnaire (only the portions that apply) and sign the statement of commitment.
+LSM will provide all certified patrollers with standardized field sheets and an ID card.

 Instructions for Invasive Plant Patrol Surveys